coviu/coviu-api-python-demo/README.md

 #### Getting access

 You will have been issued an `api_key` and `api_key_secret`.
 These are similar to a username and password for various API operations.
 In order to access the REST API, you will need secure an access token.
-This can be acheived by following the [OAuth2 Client Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.4).
+This can be achieved by following the [OAuth2 Client Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.4).

 ```